Family says unknown Apple AirTag tracked them for hours at Disney World

-COLUMBIA, T.N.
+COLUMBIA, Tenn.
 (WKRN) — The most magical place on Earth quickly turned into a scary destination for a Middle Tennessee family.

 After a full day of fun at the Magic Kingdom, Jennifer Gaston’s 17-year-old daughter, Madison, received a notification that an Apple AirTag was moving with her while they were walking to their car.